Addono/react-persisted-global-state/README.md

 ## Releasing

 We use [`release-it`](https://github.com/release-it/release-it) to automate our creating releases for this application.
-You can invoke it by running:
+A new release can be rolled out by running:

 ```bash
 yarn release